lixelv/aiogram-docker-template/README.md

         - `DEPLOY_MODE`: `default`, `local` or `dev`
     - All variables are required!

-4. Start bot:
+4. Deploy your bot:

     - Goto https://github.com/your_username/your_repo/actions/workflows/deploy.yml (change `your_username` on your github username and `your_repo` on repo_name, created from this template)
     - Press Run workflow and start your bot!
+This workflow will be triggered any time you push any code to `main`.

 ## Setting new environment variables